 The Company has incurred operating losses since its inception, and expects to continue to incur operating losses for the foreseeable future and may never become profitable.
-As of March 31, 2017, the Company had an accumulated deficit of \$55.6 million.
+As of March 31, 2018, the Company had an accumulated deficit of \$81.4 million.

-The Company's primary sources of cash have been proceeds from the issuance and sale of its common stock in public offerings and through private placements of its convertible notes.
+The Company's primary sources of cash have been proceeds from the issuance and sale of its common stock in public offerings.
 The Company has not yet commercialized any of its product candidates and cannot be sure if it will ever be able to do so.
 Even if the Company commercializes one or more of its product candidates, it may not become profitable.
 The Company's ability to achieve profitability depends on a number of factors, including its ability to obtain regulatory approval for its product candidates, successfully complete any post-approval regulatory obligations and successfully commercialize its product candidates alone or in partnership.
 The Company may continue to incur substantial operating losses even if it begins to generate revenues from its product candidates.

-As of March 31, 2017, the Company had \$45.0 million in cash.
-The Company currently anticipates its cash to be sufficient to fund its anticipated operating cash requirements into the first quarter of 2019.
+As of March 31, 2018, the Company had \$26.6 million in cash.
+The Company currently anticipates its cash to be sufficient to fund its anticipated operating cash requirements into the third quarter of 2019.
 The actual amount of cash that the Company will need to operate is subject to many factors, including, but not limited to, the timing, design and conduct of clinical trials for its product candidates.
 The Company is dependent upon significant future financing to provide the cash necessary to execute its current operations, including the commercialization of any of its product candidates.

-The Company's common stock is listed on the NASDAQ Global Market and trades under the symbol "AXSM".
+The Company's common stock is listed on the Nasdaq Global Market and trades under the symbol "AXSM".